lamhq/tech-notes/pages/devops/aws/25-frontend/3-device-farm.md

 It's usable on actual phones and tablets hosted by AWS.

-When a scenario that requires application testing on mobile devices in AWS (in particular, needing actual phones or tablets for automated testing), think AWS Device Farm.
+Keywords: application testing on mobile devices in AWS (needing actual phones or tablets for automated testing).

 ## How to use